Last week I mentioned that I’d planned a surprise trip for Rob’s birthday. Here’s how it went down:

 9. Get a Montreal Bagel

-There are plenty of places to find them, especially in Mile End.
+There are plenty of places to find bagels, especially in Mile End.
 Check out St-Viateur Bagel, Fairmount Bagel, Bagel etc, or basically anywhere with ‘bagel’ in the name.

 10. Drink some local brew

 As both Robert and I are fans of craft beer, we cannot visit a new city without taste-testing some of the local brews.
-We grabbed some German-style beer at Alexandraplatz in Mile End, and our hostel bar also served us a French-Canadian brew.
+We grabbed some German-style beer at Alexandraplatz in Mile End and our hostel bar also served us a French-Canadian brew, but if you want to sample a range of Montreal’s best beers, jump on a craft brewery and beer tasting tour.

-*I was a guest of HI Montreal Hostel during my stay.
-I’m proud to be an honest and transparent blogger, so every opinion expressed on AGWT is a true review of my experience!
+*I was a guest of HI Montreal Hostel during my stay in Montreal.
+I’m proud to be an honest and transparent blogger, so every opinion expressed on AGWT is a true review of my experience.